 You may also slice and freeze leftover banana bread for up to three months in an airtight covered container.
 Place a layer of parchment paper in between slices, so they do not stick together.

 Thaw frozen pumpkin banana bread slices on the countertop, or in a microwave, stove top, or a warm oven before serving.

 For a high protein option, try this Protein Banana Bread

 Pumpkin Banana Bread

-- 2 cups spelt, white, or oat flour (for low carb: Keto Pumpkin Bread)
+- 2 cups spelt or white or oat flour (low carb: Keto Pumpkin Bread)

 - 1 tsp baking soda